How To Run A Virtual Event: Part 1

 However, the success of a virtual event depends on a number of factors.
 Aside from content, one of the most important factors influencing a virtual event’s success is timing.
 The timing of your virtual event is the key to maximising your event’s attendance.

 What impacts your target attendees during the year?
 Will they be tied-up during school holidays?
-Or, are you targeting e-commerce folk?
-If so, avoid times like Black Friday and Christmas when their attention will be firmly somewhere else.
 Having a clear understanding of when your audience will be too busy will help you pinpoint when to avoid running and promoting your event.

 This is potentially a chicken and egg situation.
 If you are trying to land a high-profile external keynote speaker, you’ll need to check when they are available before deciding on a date.